-This page shows how to create an admin workstation that you can use to create GKE on-prem clusters.
+This document shows how to create an admin workstation that you can use to create Anthos clusters on VMware (GKE on-prem) clusters.

-In this topic, you create an admin workstation that has a static IP address.
-That is consistent with the basic installation journey, which creates clusters that use static IP addresses.
+In this document, you create an admin workstation that has a static IP address.
+This is consistent with the basic installation journey, which creates clusters that use static IP addresses.

 If you want to create an admin workstation that uses Dynamic Host Configuration Protocol (DHCP) to get its IP address, see Creating an admin workstation using DHCP.

 The steps in this document use the

 available for 64-bit Linux, Windows 10, Windows Server 2019, and macOS 10.15

 To generate a template for your configuration file: